emergency contraceptive statistics

 Emergency Contraceptive Statistics

-From this chart, it can be seen that user-dependent contraceptives, such as oral contraceptive pills, are more frequently used by those 24 years old and younger, and LARCs, such as IUDs, are used more regularly by those 25 and older.
+From this chart, it can be seen that user-dependent contraceptives, like oral contraceptive pills, are more frequently used by those 24 years old and younger, and LARCs, such as IUDs, are used more regularly by those 25 and older.
 This can be due to the side effects of user-dependent contraceptive methods (e.g. increased chance of pregnancy and hormonal imbalances) and LARCs (longevity and reduced human error).

 There are three main options for those who wish to use emergency contraception in the UK: